Didisimmons/LILELI-QUIZ-GAME/readME.md

 ### EXISTING FEATURES

+* Call to action buttons : This exist on every single page and directs the user to either the homepage, start page or the quiz page to perform their desired function.

+* Hero image :  The majority of webpages include an image that draws the user's attention to the site.
+Its goal is to capture the LILELI experience while also being visually appealing to the user.

+* Question Progress Bar:  On the quiz page, there is a question progress bar that can be seen once the user begins the game.
+This is present on every single page and grows as the user answers each of the questions.

+* Score Field : This field is updated whenever the user correctly answers a question.
+Every time the correct answer is given, the score is increased by 100.

+* Play Again: This enables the user to restart the game.

 ### FEATURES TO IMPLEMENT IN THE FUTURE

-1. The "Read more" button on the homepage should direct the user to the various types of comics related to the specific topic clicked.
+* The "Read more" button on the homepage should direct the user to the various types of comics related to the specific topic clicked.

-2. Every time the user skips to a new question in the questionnaire, the option answers should be random.
+*	Every time the user skips to a new question in the questionnaire, the option answers should be random.
 The order of the responses should differ from that of the script.js file.

-3. When the user has finished playing the game, a form should be provided in which they can enter their names and phone numbers in order to be contacted.
+*  When the user has finished playing the game, a form should be provided in which they can enter their names and phone numbers in order to be contacted.

-4. When playing the game, the user should be able to select the number of questions they want to answer.
+*	When playing the game, the user should be able to select the number of questions they want to answer.
 They should be given a group of topics to select from to play the game

 ### TECHNOLOGIES USED